Learn how to clean the Roomba 690 using basic tools in this guide.

-The steps here are also applicable to other Roomba 600 series robots, such as the 615 and 675, as these models share many of the same components.
+The steps here also apply to other Roomba 600 series robots, such as the 615 and 675, as these models share many of the same components.

-One of the best ways to maximize the service life of a Roomba or any robot vacuum is regular maintenance.
+Regular maintenance is one of the best ways to maximize the service life of a Roomba or any robot vacuum.

-We’ll go through the different steps in cleaning the 690 from the filter to the wheels or brushes.
+We’ll clean the 690, from the filter to the wheels or brushes.
 Most of the error codes that trigger are not cleaning components like the main brush or wheels.

-Failure to do such will have a negative domino effect and shorten the life of the robot.
+Failure to do so will have a negative domino effect and shorten the robot’s life.

 Robot vacuums rely on various sensors, so keeping these modules clean for optimal performance is essential.

 - Rubber gloves: Any surgical glove will do.
-These will keep your hands clean and prevent oils from your fingertips from sticking on the sensors.
+These will keep your hands clean and prevent oils from your fingertips from sticking to the sensors.

-- Vacuum cleaner: You can use a handheld vacuum or a shop vacuum with a brush attachment to clean the different components like the filter.
+- Vacuum cleaner: You can use a handheld or shop vacuum with a brush attachment to clean the different components, like the filter.